JorgeCastilloPrz/JetpackComposeAndInternals/slides/lesson5.md

         onClick = onClick,
         modifier = modifier,
         content = {
-            // When no utility functions available
+            // When no params available to set it ProvideTextStyle(
-            ProvideTextStyle(
                 value = ReplacementTheme.typography.body
             ) {